flintrocks/flint/proposals/0003-external-calls.md

  - better exception handling (stack of exception handlers / addresses for each type of exception, for now only `ExternalCallError`)
  - rollback on unhandled exceptions / `!` mode
  - bind optional value to a variable in `if let ...`
+ - add special external call type state, enter into it before a call, leave it after a call

 Test suite: